FNALLPC/egamma-hats/README.md

 # this script sets up the python environment, only run once
 ./setup.sh

-# this enables the environment, run it each login
+# this enables the environment, run it each login (csh users: use activate.csh)
 source egammaenv/bin/activate

 # this gives you permission to read CMS data via xrootd